Generative modeling of granular flow on inclined planes using conditional flow matching: Analyses and discussion

 \textbf{Robustness against diluted spatial resolution.} To evaluate the model's robustness to cases where measurements are only available on a sparse subset of tracers or pixels, which is relatively common in particle tracking velocimetry, this analysis let the boundary observation subject to spatial subsampling with a stride factor $k \in \{1, \dots, 9\}$.
 This reduces the available kinetic data to $1/k^2$ of the original resolution.
 As illustrated in Figure \ref{fig:ablation_combined} (right), the framework is relatively insensitive to this dilution for moderate levels of subsampling.
 The Pearson correlation $r$ remains close to 0.880 for stride factors up to $k=3$, meaning that the interior field can still be reconstructed well even when approximately 89\% of the measurement points are discarded (retaining only 11\% of the data).
 The performance begins to deteriorate at $k=4$, when the remaining observations become too sparse to represent the macroscopic velocity gradients along the boundary.

+To confirm temporal representativeness, this analysis was further evaluated at the early acceleration ($t = 0.16$~s) and later deposition ($t = 0.76$~s) phases.
+As shown in Figure~\ref{fig:ablation_combined}, the error degradation trends and critical sparsity thresholds remain consistent across different macroscopic flow stages.
 Overall, the sensitivity analysis shows that the proposed framework is reasonably robust to both truncated field of view and reduced spatial resolution.
 The main limitation is not moderate sparsity itself, but the loss of a sufficiently informative spatial anchor.
 This behavior is consistent with the intended use case: the model does not require dense boundary measurements, but it does require enough localized information to constrain the large-scale interior flow structure.